meitalbensinai/AlgoTrainingNoSol/algorithms/Linear Regression/README.md

 # Linear Regression

+Use sklearn.datasets.load_boston to load the boston dataset.
+It contains a description of the data.

 Univariate regression

 1. Fit a linear regression model with medv as the response and lstat as the predictor.